k-purbo/Simple-Neural-Network-Python/README.md

  - Extensive comments provided in the .py file explaining all steps.
  - Examples/tests provided with the code, saved as comments.
 Remove the triple quotation marks to run tests.

-Not the Goal: to demonstrate efficienct algorithms, Python package functionality, class inheritance, polymorphism, encapsulation.
+Not-the-Goal: to demonstrate efficienct algorithms, Python package functionality, class inheritance, polymorphism, encapsulation.
- - nested for-loop means the order of growth is n squared, but it is easier to teach this implementation to my students
+ - nested for-loop means the order of growth is n squared.
+Code is for teaching purposes ONLY